Home

 The third place I'd take you

-is my parents' place, or rather,
+is my parents' place,

-the place I was raised.
+or rather, the place I was raised.

-except for here in the past.
+except here in the past.

 In my native tongue, parent is a verb.